Career Band Salary Increases & Adjustments

 Retention adjustments (not to exceed the range maximum) may be awarded to prevent turnover in positions that are critical to the organization’s business operations or to address retention problems related to unique, critical, and unusual labor market conditions.
 When retention adjustments are used to make a counter offer to retain a key employee who is being actively recruited, the recruiting employer must be external to the University or N.C. state government system.

 Other Types of Salary Increases

 Career-banded employees are eligible for approved legislative increases (LI).
 If a career banding adjustment is approved with the same effective date as a legislative increase (e.g., July 1), the LI will be applied before the career banding adjustment.
-Banded ranges may increase annually based on legislative increase or based on market data approved by the Office of State Personnel.
+Banded ranges may increase annually based on legislative increase or based on market data approved by the Office of State Human Resources.
 A permanent employee may also receive other salary increases as dictated by legislation specifying funding and selection criteria.
 Details on criteria are communicated by Human Resources.

 A promotion within the career banded system is defined as follows:

 Employee movement from one position to another in the same banded classification, with a higher competency level or employee movement from one position to another in a different banded classification with a higher journey market rate.

 Promotional salaries are determined based on the pay factors and may not exceed the maximum of the range.
 If funds are not available, a salary increase may be considered at a later date based on a future evaluation of the pay factors.
 Any future adjustments must be made on a current, not retroactive, basis.
 However, if employees are promoted from a lower band to a higher band, they must be paid at least at the minimum of the pay range at the time of the promotion.